 What can we achieve with Documentation and Archived Materials?

 We believe that by curating and sharing knowledge and skills about Community Performance through documentation and archived materials, Dialogue can support and build the capacity of organisations and individuals worldwide who currently use, or who are interested in using, Community Performance in their work.

-Specifically, the documentation that Dialogue co-creates with our Stakeholder Partners, alongside the resources which we collate on our archival programme, will be used to develop and foster an international collaborative network of stakeholders in which we:
+Specifically, the documentation that Dialogue co-creates with our partners, alongside the resources which we collate on our archival programme, are used to develop and foster an international collaborative network of stakeholders through which we: